 These are designed to allow your child to use the vehicle’s lap and shoulder belts.
 Your child should continue to use a car safety seat with a harness as long as possible before switching to a booster seat.

 Follow the AAP recommendations for booster seats:

-Continue to place your child in the booster seat until he is large enough to fit correctly into an adult seat belt.
-This is usually when he is about 4 feet 9 inches (1.45 meters) tall and is 8-12 years old.
+Continue to place your child in the booster seat until he or she is large enough to fit correctly into an adult seat belt.
+This is usually when they are about 4 feet 9 inches (1.45 meters) tall and 8-12 years old.